pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F412G-Discovery/Applications/FreeRTOS/FreeRTOS_Semaphore/readme.txt

 @par Application Description

-This application shows how to use semaphores with CMSIS RTOS API .
+How to use semaphores with CMSIS RTOS API.

 This example creates two threads that toggle LEDs through a shared semaphore, as following: